3DCoded/Happy-Hare/Gcode-Preprocessing.md

 > * `MMU_CHECK_GATE TOOLS=` with empty string will be ignored by Happy Hare.<br>
 > * Any tool that was loaded prior to calling `MMU_CHECK_GATE` will be automatically restored at the end of the checking procedure.<br>
 > * In the gcode snippet above we also pass in the slicer placeholder {initial_tool} because single color prints have no tool changes and thus `REFERENCED_TOOLS` (which counts `Tx` commands) will be empty.
 This code will ensure that `REFERENCED_TOOLS` will always contain the initial tool.

+### Placeholder: `!total_toolchanges!`
+This placeholder is substituted with a count of the number of toolchanges in a print (excluding the initial tool).
+Whilst some slicers support `{total_toolchanges}` as a placeholder using `!total_toolchanges!` will always work.
+If passed in to Happy Hare during print start as recommended, a countdown of changes will be maintained.

 ### Placeholder: `!filament_names!`
 This placeholder is substituted with a comma separated list of filament names assigned to each extruder in the slicer.
 This is just informational and is persisted in the `slicer_tool_map` by the default Happy Hare startup macros.